amanneox/FlashCMS/flashcms/README.md

 # run all tests
 npm test

-# build for production and cordova build.
-npm run cordova-build

-# build for production and serve the app through the browser - no hot reload.
-npm run browser

-# add respective platforms
-cordova platform add android
-cordova platform add ios

-# build for production and serve the app on an iOS device
-npm run ios

-# build for production and serve the app on an android device (won't serve on a virtual device)
-npm run android

-# build for production and serve the app on an android device (will serve on a virtual device or physical device - prefers virtual)
-npm run android-vm
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).